p-DG cyclotomic nilHecke algebras II: Cellular algebras under p -differential

 \begin{cor} Let $(A,\dif)$ be a $p$-DG cellular algebra.
 Then, every simple $A$-module carries a $p$-DG module structure over $A$. \end{cor} \begin{proof} By Theorem \ref{thmmoduleproperties}, simple $A$ modules correspond to $L(\lambda)=\Delta(\lambda)/\rad \Delta(\lambda)$ with $\lambda\in \mc{P}_0$.
 It suffices to show that $\rad \Delta(\lambda)$ is a $p$-DG submodule of $\Delta(\lambda)$.
 In other words, it is closed under the differential action.
 This is clear from the $\dif$-invariance of the bilinear pairing, for, if $x\in \rad \Delta(\lambda)$ and $y\in \Delta(\lambda)$, then,

 The result follows. \end{proof}

 \begin{thm} Let $(A,\dif)$ be a $p$-DG cellular algebra.
-Then, every simple $p$-DG module over $A$ is isomorphic, up to grading shifts, to a unique $L(\lambda)$ for some $\lambda\in \mc{P}_0$. \end{thm} \begin{proof} Let $L$ be a simple $A_\dif$-module.
+Then, every simple $A$-module $L(\lambda)$ admits a unique simple $p$-DG $A$-module structure.
+Furthermore, any simple $p$-DG module over $A$ is isomorphic, up to grading shifts, to a unique $L(\lambda)$ for some $\lambda\in \mc{P}_0$. \end{thm} \begin{proof} Let $L$ be a simple $A_\dif$-module (see Remark \ref{rmksmashproductalgebra} for the definition of the smash product algebra $A_\dif$).
 Consider its restriction as a graded $A$-module $\Res^{A_\dif}_A(L)$.
 Let $M$ be a simple submodule of the restricted module.
-Then by adjunction there is a nonzero morphism from the induced module $\Ind_A^{A_\dif}(M)$ to $L$.
+Then by adjunction, there is a non-zero morphism from the induced module $\Ind_A^{A_\dif}(M)$ to $L$.
 This is surjective since the target is simple.
 Therefore every simple $A_\dif$-module is a quotient of $\Ind_A^{A_\dif}(M)$ for a simple $A$-module $M$.